djalbat/yapp/README.md

 `}</Yapp>
 ```
 Note that the second of the callback's arguments is a reference to the instance of Yapp, in case one is not available by other means.
+Note also that a `getContent()` method is supplied.

 ## Styling Yapp